 - Millennials are far more likely to choose local banks and credit unions

-“Medium-sized financial institutions have an opportunity to connect with customers on the local level and differentiate themselves from the giants,” says Sari Stein, Strategic Insights Director at DAC Group.
+“Medium-sized financial institutions have an opportunity to connect with customers on the local level and differentiate themselves from the giants,” says Sari Stein, Strategic Insights Director at DAC.
 “This is the time to capture the attention of those less engaged with traditional banks.”